Warrevh/Crazyflie_RL_implementation/README.md

 Please take a look at that repository for install instructions.

 The added code can be found under cf_nodes/cf_nodes/crazyflie_RL

+This code is to test trained models in the real world.

 After following the install instructions and launching crazyflie the following scripts should be launched:

 First "local_frame.py" should be launched: `ros2 run cf_nodes local_frame`